Article · Mar 13, 2026

 For any feature that records or displays calendar dates:

-5. Schedule with care.
+Intl.DateTimeFormatwith{ timeZone }or the user’s locale.
+NevertoLocaleStringwithout thinking about which zone is in scope. - Schedule with care.
 Any “at X every day” workflow needs to know whose X it respects.
-If it is “the system’s UTC X,” document that.
-If it is “each user’s local X,” the scheduler needs the zone.
+If it is the system’s UTC X, document that.
+If it is each user’s local X, the scheduler needs the zone.

 The audit takes an hour.
-The bug it prevents is the kind of thing that gets escalated because a user feels their data was lost.
-For more on the “report success while quietly losing data” class of bug, I wrote up the patterns I see most often in idempotent pipelines with natural-key fingerprints.
+The bug it prevents is the kind that gets escalated because a user feels their data was lost.
+For more on the “report success while quietly losing data” class of failure, I wrote up the patterns I see most often in idempotent pipelines with natural-key fingerprints.

-If you are building a product where users record time, schedule events, or report on calendar windows, and the team is not sure whether the dates are in the right zone, let’s talk.
-A timezone audit is a half-day of work and clears a class of incident permanently.
+If you are building a product where users record time, schedule events, or report on calendar windows, and you are not sure whether the dates are landing in the right zone, reach out.
+A timezone audit is a half-day of work and clears a whole class of incident permanently.

 Frequently asked questions